IMPF Covid-19 Response

 6. Industry relations

 IMPF considers cooperative and collaborative relations between music publishers and collective management organisations (CMOs) of vital importance.
-IMPF will continue supporting each other, as reliable business partners and will maintain a B2B relationship throughout the Covid-19 situation.
-It is of utmost importance to conserve the highest levels of transparency and smooth information exchange, in each territory from now until the Covid-19 crisis is over and beyond, so that communication is as seamless as possible for the benefit of all our members.
+It is of utmost importance to conserve the highest levels of transparency and smooth information exchange, in each territory so that communication is as seamless as possible for the benefit of all our members.

-It is also the time to further address what streaming services make off the back of creators’ work and the gross disparity and inequality of what they pay out.
+IMPF is actively addressing what streaming services make off the back of creators’ work and the gross disparity and inequality of what they pay out.
 Streaming services need to better support, pay-up and pay fair, composers and authors for their work.

 7. Coordinated response

-IMPF will continue liaising with other likeminded organisations in the creative sector during the crisis, and support and echo those organisations that are making similar calls and carrying out similar actions.
-We are also trying to ensure a coordinated response across member territories and where there has been direct approach to governments.
+IMPF will continue liaising with other likeminded organisations in the creative sector and supports and echoes those organisations that are making similar calls for a coordinated response across member territories and where there has been direct approach to governments.

-IMPF will continue engaging with policy and decision makers unilaterally and via broader creative industry coalitions.
+IMPF engages with policy and decision makers unilaterally and via broader creative industry coalitions.
 It is important to ensure that specific cultural crisis funds are put in place at national, regional, and international levels to assist the smaller actors.

-At European level, it is of utmost importance that the Copyright Directive is transposed and implemented by Member States as a matter of urgency as this will ensure an essential source of revenue for all rightsholders.
-IMPF will also drive deeper engagement with national governments via our members to ensure that the value of copyright, culture and music is not undermined during this period.
+At European level, it is of utmost importance that the Copyright Directive is transposed and implemented by Member States as this will ensure an essential source of revenue for all rightsholders.
+IMPF also drives deeper engagement with national governments via our members to ensure that the value of copyright, culture and music is not undermined during this period.

 9. Structural changes and measures

-As governments decide on medium to long-term recovery plans for the broader economy, we will be working on issues long under discussion, such as specific loan guarantees; increased licensing rates; vat rebates; the creation of new revenue streams (e.g. online concerts); interest free loans to micro-businesses, and any other relevant matters.
+As governments implement long-term recovery plans for the broader economy, we will be working on issues long under discussion, such as specific loan guarantees; increased licensing rates; vat rebates; the creation of new revenue streams (e.g., online concerts); interest free loans to micro-businesses, and any other relevant matters.

-IMPF is conducting a study of existing data and statistics on independent music publishing.
-These figures will help policymakers to better understand the economic significance of protecting intellectual property rights.
-It will also help our sector assess the losses due to Covid-19 and provide focus on where concentrated help is most needed to boost recovery.
+IMPF has carried out a study of existing data and statistics on independent music publishing.
+These figures also help policymakers to better understand the economic significance of protecting our rights.

 MEMBERS OF THE COVID-19 TASK FORCE ARE: